 To apply for financial aid, a prospective student should complete a Free Application for Federal Student Aid (FAFSA).
 This form is available at the financial aid office.
-Alternatively, the student can submit his application through FAFSA on the Web at www.FAFSA.ed.gov.
+Alternatively, the student can submit the application through FAFSA on the Web at https://studentaid.gov/h/apply-for-aid/fafsa.

-Students may be required to supply additional documentation, such as Tax Returns/IRS Tax Transcripts or Verification Worksheets, to verify the information reported on the FAFSA.
+Students may be required to supply additional documentation, such as a Verification Worksheet and/or Tax Return/IRS Tax Transcript, to verify the information reported on the FAFSA.